 If you suffer from magnesium deficiency or would like to prevent the possibility of it, here are a few all natural sources of magnesium: almonds, cashews, peanuts and peanut butter, spinach, edamame, soy milk, avocado, brown rice, banana, black beans, salmon, raisins, oatmeal, and yogurt.

 Magnesium deficiency is rare but still a possibility.
-If you have any of the above symptoms, it might be a good idea to get
+If you have any of the above symptoms, it might be a good idea to get a blood test done.
+By increasing your consumption of magnesium-rich foods, or taking doctor-approved supplements, you can prevent the deficiency.

 |↑1||Magnesium.
 US Department Of Health And Human Services|